-Understanding what each of these terms means is crucial to a winning poker strategy.
+Understanding what each of these terms (and nicknames) means is crucial to a winning poker strategy.
 The Poker.org poker terms primer focuses on some of the most common terms used in poker, whether you’re playing in a high-stakes poker tournament with a sizable prize pool or enjoying a friendly game for little-to-no amount of money.

 Useful poker terms: What beginner’s need to know

 ABC Poker – ABC Poker refers to playing a sound, basic strategy.
 An ABC Poker strategy focuses on tight, aggressive play and solid preflop hand selection.
 Out-of-line bluffs and hero calls don’t fit into this approach.
 An ABC Poker strategy will usually win in low-stakes games.

 Ace-High – Ace-high hands are the best non-made hand you can make in a game of poker.
 These hands don’t contain a pair or anything higher in the poker hand rankings but do include an ace.
 Examples of ace-high hands could include holdings like A♥J♣7♥6♠2♦ and A♠9♥5♦4♣3♥.

 Add-On – An add-on is used in rebuy tournaments as a way to give players more chips when registration closes.
 Every player has the option to spend a certain amount of money (usually a set fraction of the buy-in) in order to get more chips to add to their stacks.
 The add-on is optional and never required, but often recommended.